katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/02_Introduction_to_NEON.md

 File formats differ by product as well.

 This particular product, camera imagery, is stored in TIFF files.
-For a full list of AOP data products, their naming conventions, and their file formats, see **update from NEON?**.

 Instead of reading a TIFF into R, we'll download it to the working directory.
-This is one option for getting AOP files from the API; if you plan to work with the files in R, you'll need to know how to read the relevant file types into R. We hope to add tutorials for this in the near future.
+This is one option for getting AOP files from the API.

 To download the TIFF file, we use the `downloader` package, and we'll select a file based on the time stamp in the file name: `20170328192931`